markjnkim/es_mod/01-html/content/step-3-hero.md

 - **name** attribute identifies the element so the response can later be referenced after the form is submitted.

-> **Do if Yourself**: Having given the first text input field and label, can you write out the next two for email and phone number.
+> **Do if Yourself**: Having given the first text input field and label, can you write out the next two for email and phone number?

 > **Hint**: The label and inputs will need the attributes for `name`, `for`, `type`, `id`, and `placeholder`.
 A list of `type` attributes can be found [here.](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/input).